Item 3. Quantitative and Qualitative Disclosures about Market Risk

 Interest rate risk is highly sensitive to many factors, including governmental monetary and tax policies, domestic and international economic and political considerations and other factors beyond our control.

 Changes in the general level of interest rates can affect our net interest income, which is the difference between the interest income earned on interest-earning assets and the interest expense incurred in connection with our interest-bearing liabilities, by affecting the spread between our interest-earning assets and interest-bearing liabilities.
 Changes in the level of interest rates can also affect the rate of prepayments of our securities and the value of the mortgage securities that constitute our investment portfolio, which affects our net income and ability to realize gains from the sale of these assets and impacts our ability and the amount that we can borrow against these securities.

-We utilize a variety of strategies to limit the effects of changes in interest rates on our operations.
-The principal instruments that we use are interest rate swaps, swaptions, U.S. Treasury securities and U.S. Treasury futures contracts.
-We also use forward contracts in the Agency RMBS TBA market to invest in and finance Agency securities as well as to periodically reduce our exposure to Agency RMBS.
+We may utilize a variety of financial instruments in order to limit the effects of changes in interest rates on our operations.
+The principal instruments that we use are interest rate swaps and swaptions.
+We also utilize U.S. Treasury securities and U.S. Treasury futures contracts, primarily through short sales, as well as TBA contracts.
+We may also purchase or write put or call options on TBA securities and invest in mortgage and other types of derivative instruments, such as interest and principal-only securities.
 Derivative instruments may expose us to certain risks, including the risk that losses on a hedge position will reduce the funds available for payments to holders of our common stock and that the losses may exceed the amount we invested in the instruments.

 Our profitability and the value of our investment portfolio (including derivatives used for hedging purposes) may be adversely affected during any period as a result of changing interest rates including changes in the forward yield curve.